Rent can be increased by a landlord if the correct notice period is followed and certain conditions are met. Rent can also be reduced.

 A landlord must give their tenant at least 60 days’ written notice of a rent increase.
 Boarding house landlords must give their tenant at least 28 days’ written notice.

-Notice can be given in advance of the 12 month period.
+The 60 days’ written notice can be given in advance of the 12-month period.
 The rent increase can only take effect 12 months after the date the last rent increase took effect and 12 months after the date the tenancy started.

 The notice must be served in writing, say how much the rent is increasing to and the day the increased rent is due.
 The landlord should keep a copy of the notice.
-If the landlord doesn’t give the correct notice they can:
+If the landlord does not give the correct notice they can:

 - serve it again correctly